LIS

 12VAC30-50-430.
 Case management services for youth at risk of serious emotional disturbance.

-1. An active client shall mean an individual for whom there is a plan of care in effect which requires regular direct or client-related contacts or communication or activity with the client, family, service providers, significant others and others including at least one face-to-face contact every 90-days.
-Billing can be submitted for an active client only for months in which direct or client-related contacts, activity or communications occur.
+1. An active client shall mean an individual for whom there is a plan of care in effect that requires regular direct or client-related contacts or communication or activity with the client, family, service providers, significant others, and others, including at least one face-to-face contact every 90 days.
+Billing can be submitted for an active client only for months in which direct or client-related contacts, activity, or communications occur.
 Authorization is required for Medicaid reimbursement.

 2. There shall be no maximum service limits for case management services.
-Case management services must not be billed for individuals who are in institutions for mental disease.
+Case management services must not be billed for individuals who are in institutions for mental diseases, except for the 30 calendar days prior to discharge as long as the case management services do not duplicate other services provided by the institution.
+Case management services must not be billed for individuals who are inmates of public institutions.

-1. Assessment and planning services, to include developing an Individual Service Plan;
+1. Assessment and planning services, to include developing an individual service plan (ISP);

-2. Linking the individual directly to services and supports specified in the treatment/services plan;
+2. Linking the individual directly to services and supports specified in the treatment or services plan;

 4. Coordinating services and service planning with other agencies and providers involved with the individual;

-6. Making collateral contacts which are nontherapy contacts with an individual's significant others to promote treatment and/or community adjustment;
+6. Making collateral contacts, which are nontherapy contacts, with an individual's significant others to promote treatment or community adjustment;

 7. Following up and monitoring to assess ongoing progress and ensuring services are delivered; and

-8. Education and counseling which guides the client and develops a supportive relationship that promotes the service plan.
+8. Providing education and counseling that guides the client and develops a supportive relationship that promotes the service plan.

-1. Services are not comparable in amount, duration, and scope.
-Authority of § 1915(g)(1) of the Act is invoked to limit case management providers, to the community services boards only, to enable them to provide services to serious/chronically mentally ill or mentally retarded individuals without regard to the requirements of § 1902(a)(10)(B) of the Act.
+1. Services are not comparable in amount, duration, or scope.
+Authority of § 1915(g)(1) of the Social Security Act is invoked to limit case management providers to the community services boards only to enable them to provide services to individuals with a developmental disability or serious or chronic mental illness without regard to the requirements of § 1902(a)(10)(B) of the Social Security Act.
 To qualify as a provider of case management services to youth at risk of serious emotional disturbance, the provider of the services must meet the following criteria:

 a.
-The provider must meet state and federal requirements regarding its capacity for administrative and financial management;
+The provider must meet state and federal requirements regarding capacity for administrative and financial management;

 b.
 The provider must document and maintain individual case records in accordance with state and federal requirements;

 c.
-The provider must provide services in accordance with the Virginia Comprehensive State Plan for Mental Health, Mental Retardation and Substance Abuse Services;
+The provider must provide services in accordance with the Virginia Comprehensive State Plan;

 d.
-The provider must be licensed as a provider of case management services by the DBHDS; and
+The provider must be licensed as a provider of case management services by DBHDS;

 e.
 Persons providing case management services must have knowledge of:

-(1) Services, systems, and programs available in the community including primary health care, support services, eligibility criteria and intake processes, generic community resources, and mental health, mental retardation, and substance abuse treatment programs;
+(1) Services, systems, and programs available in the community, including primary health care, support services, eligibility criteria, and intake processes, generic community resources, and mental health, developmental disability, and substance abuse treatment programs;

-(2) The nature of serious mental illness, mental retardation and/or substance abuse depending on the population served, including clinical and developmental issues;
+(2) The nature of serious mental illness, developmental disability, or substance abuse depending on the population served, including clinical and developmental issues;

 (3) Different types of assessments, including functional assessments, and their uses in service planning;